Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 If intelligent aliens exist, they might be trying to reach us somehow.
 But if they are, their signals aren’t coming through.
 We still have no evidence of extraterrestrial intelligence (ETI) despite some weird signals that were almost thought to be from a strange civilization until they were ruled out as false positives.
 Michaël Gillon of the University of Liège and Artem Burdanov of MIT think these signals could be closer than we think — somewhere in our own solar system.

 Gillon and Burdanov are convinced there could be signals headed towards us right now.
 The theory makes more sense when you think of how young the solar system is compared to the rest of the galaxy, meaning that there was much more time for intelligent beings to evolve and develop technologies even our most imaginative science fiction writers couldn’t dream of.
-The scientists recently published their findings in Monthly Notices of the Royal Astronomical Society.
+Their study is awaiting publication in Monthly Notices of the Royal Astronomical Society.

 “If self-replicating alien probes have explored the whole galaxy, they could have formed a galactic-scale communication network based on a nodeless neighbor-to-neighbor architecture, using the stars as gravitational lenses to boost their communication efficiency,” Gillon told SYFY WIRE.